-Position cover with membrane.
-Mount and tighten screws.
+Position the cover with the membrane.
+Mount and tighten the screws.

 12.1 Checking the free travel of the hand brake lever

 Danger of accidents The brake system fails in the event of overheating.

 If there is no free travel on the hand brake lever, pressure builds up on the front brake circuit.